Federal U.S. Corporation Income Tax Declaration for an IRS e-file Return

 Historical Past-Year Versions of Federal Form 8453-C

-We have a total of seven past-year versions of Form 8453-C in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eight past-year versions of Form 8453-C in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2017 Form 8453-C